return42/sphkerneldoc/linux_src_doc/drivers/infiniband/sw/rdmavt/mr_c.rst

 Check the IB SGE for validity and initialize our internal version of it.

+Increments the reference count when a new sge is stored.

 .. _`rvt_lkey_ok.return`:

 Return
 ------

-1 if valid and successful, otherwise returns 0.
+0 if compressed, 1 if added , otherwise returns -errno.

-increments the reference count upon success

 .. _`rvt_rkey_ok`: